Lage Raho Munna Bhai: Box office

 Lage Raho Munna Bhai was the fourth highest-grossing Bollywood film of 2006, earning ₹1250 million gross in India alone and was rated a "blockbuster".
 The film collected a further ₹498 million during 2007 as the film enjoyed a tremendous golden jubilee run playing at a selected 210 cinemas until October of that year, being the only film to achieve this feat since Dilwale Dulhania Le Jayenge (1995).
 It was also financially successful overseas, earning ₹70 million gross in the United Kingdom, ₹113 million gross in North America, and ₹50 million gross for the rest of the overseas proceeds, for a total of ₹223 million.
 Its total worldwide lifetime gross is ₹1.93 billion, the equivalent to just over US$40 million when adjusted for inflation 2016.

 Accolades

 Lage Raho Munna Bhai is the recipient of 4 National Film Awards in addition to other awards.
 Some speculated that it would represent India as an entry for the 2007 Academy Award for Best Foreign Film.
 Although ultimately losing to Rang De Basanti as India's official submission, the producers submitted it as an independent entry.
 However, neither film received an Oscar nomination.

 Soundtrack

 The music of Lage Raho Munna Bhai was composed by Shantanu Moitra and the lyrics were written by Swanand Kirkire.
+Vocals for Dutt were supplied by Vinod Rathod and Sonu Nigam, and for Balan by Shreya Ghoshal.

 Swanand Kirkire won the National Film Award for Best Lyrics in 2007 for the song "Bande Mein Tha Dum."
 According to the Indian trade website Box Office India, with around 1,000,000 units sold, this film's soundtrack album was the year's fourteenth highest-selling.